sveltejs/eslint-plugin-svelte3/README.md

 - Variable references in your template or in store auto-subscriptions are handled when linting for unused variables
 - Self-assignments are always allowed, as this is an official pattern for manually triggering reactive updates
 - Unused labels called `$` are always allowed, as this is the syntax for reactive assignments
+- Experimental opt-in linting of template expressions in addition to the script blocks

 ## Installation